Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch

 At first, we look at $\sum_{w\in N[v]}x_i^w$.
-The sum iterates over all $w\in N[v]$ and checks for a particular node $v$ and a set $i$ of the partition whether a node of $N[v]$ is included in the set $i$ of the partition.
-Then, the result is passed on to the function $f$ from Equation \eqref{eq:f}.
-This function maps the resulting value of the sum to $1$ if {\itshape at least one member of $N[v]$ is in the set $i$ of the partition} or it maps to $0$ if {\itshape no member of $N[v]$ is in the set $i$ of the partition}.
+The sum iterates over all $w\in N[v]$.
+It checks for each node $v$ associated with set $i$ whether a node of $N[v]$ is included in the set $i$ of the partition.
+The result is passed on to the function $f$ from Equation \eqref{eq:f}.
+The function indicates whether {\itshape at least one member of $N[v]$ is linked to set $i$} or {\itshape no member of $N[v]$ is included in set $i$} with the values $1$ and $0$ respectively.
 Hence, the appearance of more than one node in $N[v]$ included in the set $i$ of the partition does not influence the optimisation result.
 The outer sums $\sum_{v\in V}\sum_{i=1}^nf\left(\sum_{w\in N[v]}x_i^w\right)$ ensure that the value is determined for all combinations of nodes $v\in V$ and sets $i$ of the partition.
-By maximising the resulting value, we are minimising the number of missing coverages from Equation \eqref{eq:miss_cov}.
+By maximising the resulting value, we are minimising the number of missing coverages (Eq. \eqref{eq:miss_cov}).

-The same can be done for the maximal $n$-soft domatic partition by adapting the objective function to:
+To compute the maximal $n$-soft domatic partition the objective function is adapted as follows: